-The primary difference lies in the reason for preserving the land: national parks are protected due to their scenic, inspirational, educational, and recreational value.
+The primary difference lies in the reason for preserving the land: National parks are protected due to their scenic, inspirational, educational, and recreational value.
 National monuments have objects of historical, cultural, and/or scientific interest, so their content is quite varied.
+The Statue of Liberty and Admiralty Island are national monuments.